Adam Rippon Isn’t Here For The Hate As He Responds To His Critics After Wearing Harness To The Oscars

 — Adam Rippon (@Adaripp) March 5, 2018

 However, while it was clear from his social media that Rippon was happy with his suit, there were plenty of people who were less than impressed with what he wore to the Oscars.
 Although there were certainly a number of posts complimenting the figure skater on his bold choice, there seemed to be just as many people expressing their disdain for his harness and cutout shoulders, according to the Daily Mail.
-Among the comments people made on social media, were people making fun of Adam Rippon for looking like he was planning to go to a leather bar after the awards ceremony.
+Among the comments made on social media were people making fun of Adam Rippon for looking like he was planning to go to a leather bar after the awards ceremony.
 Other people said they felt as if he did not respect the occasion and was instead drawing attention to himself for no reason, with some saying that there is a “time and place” for such a look.

-While there may have been plenty of haters, Adam Rippon not only seemed to enjoy his time at the Oscars, but on Twitter, he made it clear that he was perfectly happy with what he wore.
+While there may have been plenty of haters, Adam Rippon not only seemed to enjoy his time at the Oscars but on Twitter, he made it clear that he was perfectly happy with what he wore.
 Rippon reminded his followers that fashion is all about expressing one’s self and that he chose what he wore because of how it made him feel.
 He said that he wants people to take risks and be bold, and not worry about what other people think.
 Adam Rippon then thanked everyone who helped him get ready for the big night, including Jeremy Scott.

 No matter what the situation, Adam Rippon has shown that he can handle himself under pressure.
 Whether it is Olympic pressure, critics hating on him, or even having to defend his choices, Rippon has proven that not only does he know who he is as a person, but also just what to say.
 While there may be critics out there who were less than impressed with the figure skater’s Oscars look, based on his own social media posts, it seems that Adam Rippon is perfectly happy with what he wore and the experience of getting to attend the Oscars and its after party.